 (b) the Minister may request the University to provide any additional information that the Minister considers necessary for the proper consideration of the application.

-[Section 32K inserted by No. 32 of 2016 s.
+[Section 32K inserted: No. 32 of 2016 s.
 123.]

 32L.
 Advance determination of approval

 (1) If the University applies under section 32K for an advance determination in relation to a university development proposal, the Minister may grant or refuse to grant the advance determination.